ryan-anderson-ds/ryan-anderson-ds.github.io/about.md

 permalink: /about/
 ---

-* Studied electrical and computer engineering
+* Professional Data Scientist at a large tech firm in Amsterdam
-* Studied MBA, specialising in strategy and advanced leadership.
-Thesis modeled cryptocurrency demand in developing countries
+* Studied MBA, specialising in strategy and advanced leadership
-* Worked as an automation engineer in a steel factory
-* Worked as a software developer in financial automation projects
-* Worked as a product manager of a machine learning product building psychological constructs
-* Working as a product manager at booking.com
-* True love: data science, machine learning, and finding _meaningful_ applications thereof
+* Studied BSc.
+Electrical and Computer Engineering
+* Calling: Finding _meaningful_ applications of Data Science / Machine Learning / Intelligence Augmentation to help us be better, more wholesome, humans in a sustainable environment.
+Responsible AI.
-* Spare time: triathlons, trail running, beer
+* Spare time: trail running, swimrun

 ### Contact me